Aayush01055/AayushShah-30Days-of-Javascript-by-Scalar/README.md

-# 30Days of Javascript by Scalar
+# 30 Days of Javascript by Scalar
 By Aayush Shah